Emilija-Zuk/WindAI/README.md

 WindAI is a web application that visualizes wind data and provides a simple interface to test backend Python Lambda functions via AWS API Gateway.
 The project uses a static website hosted on AWS S3, with infrastructure managed by Terraform.

+## Project Status

+This project is **finished for now** and served as an excellent frontend learning exercise using vanilla JavaScript, React components, and Chart.js for data visualization.
+It provided hands-on experience with AWS serverless architecture, Terraform infrastructure management, and integrating frontend with backend APIs.

+**Next Steps:** I'm currently working on a new project called **wind-prediction** which will feature a proper React project setup with modern tooling and more advanced wind forecasting capabilities.

 ## Features

 - **Wind Data Visualization:**